andre-motta/Everwing-JS-Hacks/README.md

 To apply the hacks you have to open the developer console of your browser.
 To do that:
  - Click F12 on the everwing game page (or, right click the page and select "inspect element")
+    - This will open the developer's tools on most major browsers.
+From here web developers tests and debug the web aplications they create.
+If your browser don't have dev tools, you can use firebug (https://getfirebug.com/)
  - Click the "Console" tab if you are not already there
+    - The console tab is a javascript console.
+Here, we can write javascript code and run it on the active page.
  - Click the down arrow next to the "top"
  - On the drop down, sellect "index.html" (it should be on the bottom)
+    - This will set the active javascript window to the game window, so that the code we run will run on the game window and not on the messenger window.

 ## Hack Codes
 Now paste any of the codes bollow to hack the game.